 Sending to the Right Group of Contacts

-How to Send to Segmented Contacts, including how to save your segment searches
+How to Send To Segmented Contacts or Contacts With Email Preferences, including how to save your segment searches

 How to Move to a Single Master List